Omardyab/reading-notes/read37.md

 ## Pain and Suffering:
 The article mentioned the Pain vs Suffering relationship.
-Pain is good when we grow afterward, there is a purporse at the end, in other words, the Pain of Growth, unlike Suffering.
+Pain is good when we grow afterward, there is a purpose at the end, in other words, the Pain of Growth, unlike Suffering.

 ## A beginner's guide to Big O Notation